Skip to content

 • Mark as Asset: Marks imported plants as assets, making them easily accessible in Blender's Asset Browser for future use.

-• When enabled, the asset will automatically have tags and metadata added for better organization and searchability within the Blender Asset Library.
+• When enabled, the asset will automatically have Asset thumbnail, tags and metadata added for better organization and searchability within the Blender Asset Library.
 These include:

 Asset Tags Example